yadavta/VideoNet/trimming/README.md

 - `final_end`: where the annotator from this stage thinks the clip should end; will be null if `updated` is False (0)
 - `votes`: three character string.
 All characters are integers.
 First character is how many "yes, and well-trimed" votes this clip got in the previous stage; second character is how many "yes, but poorly-trimmed" votes it got; third character is "no" votes.
 - `rating`: 1, 2, or 3.
 Based on user annotations from verification stage, this is set to 1 if we believe it is a well-trimmed clip, 2 if we believe it is a poorly-trimmed clip, and 3 if we believe it is the clip of another action.
+- `onscreen`: boolean (stored as integer) denoting if the action name appears as on-screen text.

 `Feedback` table schema: